Louis L. Wilson Jr.: Later career

 In June 1953, Wilson was assigned to Eighth Air Force Headquarters, Fort Worth Army Air Field, Texas, as deputy director of personnel.
 He was transferred in September 1955 to the 380th Bombardment Wing at Plattsburgh Air Force Base, New York, as director of operations.
 He returned in July 1957 to Eighth Air Force headquarters at Westover Air Force Base, Massachusetts., where he served first as director of plans and later as inspector general.
 In October 1960, he became commander of the 4081st Strategic Wing at Ernest Harmon Air Force Base, Newfoundland.
 Two years later, he was transferred to SAC headquarters at Offutt Air Force Base, Nebraska, as chief of the plans division.

 In August 1964, he was assigned to Headquarters United States Air Force, Washington D.C., where he served as deputy director of operational requirements and development plans in the Office of the Deputy Chief of Staff for Research and Development.
 During this four-year tour of duty, he worked on conceptual plans for the B-1 Lancer, F-15 Eagle, A-10 Thunderbolt II, and advanced versions of intercontinental ballistic missiles (ICBM).

 In August 1968, Wilson became vice commander of the Space and Missile Systems Organization at Los Angeles Air Force Station, California.
 In July 1970, he became commander of the Space and Missile Test Center (SAMTEC), Vandenberg Air Force Base, California, where he was responsible for testing ICBMs and launching various space systems.

 Wilson was appointed the Inspector General of the Air Force in September 1971 for two years.
 He later assumed duties as vice commander in chief, United States Air Forces in Europe, with headquarters at Ramstein Air Base, West Germany, in September 1973.

 In July 1974, Wilson was appointed commander in chief, Pacific Air Forces, with headquarters at Hickam Air Force Base, Hawaii.
 One of the lesser-known actions that he commanded during the Vietnam War was Operation Babylift, the mass evacuation of children from South Vietnam to the United States and other western countries.

 Retirement and later life

 He was promoted to the grade of general effective July 1, 1974, with date of rank that same day.
 He retired on May 31, 1977.

 During retirement, he settled on a small ranch in Tucson, Arizona to raise horses and cattle.

 He died on June 25, 2010.
-He was interred at the United States Air Force Academy Cemetery in Colorado.
+He was interred at the United States Air Force Academy Cemetery in Colorado on July 1, 2010.